LagoVista/docs/Topics/Implementation.md

 value comes in doing something with the data.
 You can use a graphical user interface to map processes and check conditions using the data contained in messages from your device.

-1. [Pipeline Modules](../PipelineModules/Index.md) - To support ultimate flexibility, you chain together a set of Pipeline Modules that will act on the device messages as they are received.
+1. [Pipeline Modules](../PipelineModules/Index.md) - To support ultimate flexibility, chain together a set of Pipeline Modules that will act on the device messages as they are received.
 A typical chain includes:

     1. [Sentinel](../PipelineModules/Sentinel.md) - Performs security checks